Get insider access

 Our Verdict

-The Epson Home Cinema 1080 is good for watching movies.
+The Epson Home Cinema 1080 is decent for watching movies.
 It's very bright and performs quite well in moderately lit rooms.
-Its contrast is adequate, although its blacks are visibly raised; thus, this projector is at its best in dim, rather than pitch black, rooms.
+Unfortunately, its contrast is inadequate, and its blacks are visibly raised; thus, this projector is at its best in dim, rather than pitch black, rooms.
 While it doesn't have a wide color gamut, its colors in SDR look good due to the projector's brightness.
-You can't improve the unit's image accuracy much with calibration, but it won't matter for all but the most hardcore color enthusiasts due to how great it already is out of the box.
+You can't improve the unit's image accuracy much with calibration, but it won't matter for all but the most hardcore color enthusiasts due to how great it already is.

 Pros